-I was a legal secretary for 22 years working at various law firms around the country.
+I was a legal secretary for 22 years, working at various law firms around the country.
 Although I was working in some senior positions and had a very good CV, I wasn’t happy.
-I decided to take the leap and give up work to go back into education, first completing an Access to Higher Education course for a year at South Shields College before coming to the University of Sunderland to study BSc (Hons) Criminology.
+I decided to take the leap and give up work to go back into education, first completing an Access to Higher Education course for a year at South Shields College, before coming to the University of Sunderland to study for the BSc (Hons) Criminology degree.

-I started to volunteer for the ‘Reaching Out Project’ in Newcastle when I re-started my education, working as a mentor for offenders resettling into the community.
+I started to volunteer for the ‘Reaching Out Project’ in Newcastle when I restarted my education, working as a mentor for offenders resettling into the community.
 I now work part-time as a supervising mentor with the project.
-In my second year at University I was successful in obtaining a grant from the Futures Fund, which helped towards funding my trip to visit an inmate in Arizona’s death row.
-Without the Futures Fund I would not have been able to undertake the incredible trip and experience the American justice system first hand.
-I also volunteer with the Appropriate Adult Scheme through the University, attending interviews at police stations with detainees who are deemed vulnerable, to ensure they are treated fairly and have their rights respected.
+In my second year, I was successful in obtaining a grant from the Futures Fund, which helped towards funding my trip to visit an inmate in Arizona’s death row.
+Without the Futures Fund I wouldn't have been able to undertake this incredible trip and experience the American justice system first-hand.
+I also volunteer with the Local Appropriate Adult Scheme through the University, attending interviews at police stations with detainees who are deemed vulnerable, to ensure they are treated fairly and have their rights respected.
 I have gained excellent experience and unique opportunities which I would have found difficult or impossible to obtain, had I not been studying at the University of Sunderland.

 I would absolutely recommend the University to other students.
 The staff are friendly, helpful and so enthusiastic – you can really feel their passion for their subjects.
 If you’re thinking about going to university, my advice would be to research the course, talk to lecturers, talk to other students and attend open days.
-Get as much volunteering experience as you can whilst you do your degree.
-University is what you put into it, work hard and grab every opportunity.
-Put yourself out there, it is really worth it.
+Get as much volunteering experience as you can whilst you complete your degree.
+University is what you put into it, so work hard and grab every opportunity.
+Put yourself out there because it really is worth it.

-After graduation I am hoping to go on to study a Masters degree and then work in either probation or with a charity helping offenders rehabilitate and reintegrate into the community.
+After graduation, I'm hoping to go on to study for a master's degree and then work in either probation or with a charity, helping offenders rehabilitate and reintegrate into the community.

 My degree has been hard work but very much worth it.
 My eyes have been opened to the world and I have pushed myself to experience everything.”